Rudine village Zlatibor

 Like a fairy-land

-This place is 19 km away from the tourist center and it lies beneath the Zlatibor-Sirogojno road.
-The cave got its name after the settlement of Stopici and the first exploration here were undertaken by Jovan Cvijic, the father of speleological research in Serbia.
-This is the river cave 1,691 meters long with the Trnavski stream flowing through it.
-The cave is the most recognizable for its limestone tubs with curving edges, filled with water that overflows to the lower tubs.
+Located 19 km from the tourist center, Stopića Cave lies beneath the Zlatibor-Sirogojno road.
+Named after the nearby settlement of Stopići, the cave was first explored by Jovan Cvijić, the father of speleology in Serbia.
+This river cave, 1,691 meters long, is home to the Trnavski Stream and is renowned for its cascading limestone tubs.
+These natural formations feature curved edges filled with water that overflows into the lower levels, creating a mesmerizing sight.

 Serbia-travel-Zlatibor-Glimpses-of-The-World